Voices from Sundance 2022: An Art of the Cut Special

 “The value of that for me is that it forces you—when you’re looking for something specific in that six-hour pile—to slide past other footage, and you might happen to see something you hadn’t thought of.
 That creates opportunities and synthesis rather than just finding the exact words that you need or the exact image you started looking for.
 You find that and a lot more.”

 All of the editors were very generous with their wisdom about editing.
-If you’re interested in hearing more stories like this from leading and upcoming editors, you’ll find them all on Art of the Cut with new content added every week.
+If you’re interested in hearing more stories like this from leading and upcoming editors, you’ll find more on Art of the Cut.